argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 !!! tip
     You should use this when getting acquainted with a dataset or when the annotation team is very diverse, the topic is generic.

 Once you submit your first response, the next record will appear automatically.
-To see again your submitted record, just click on `Prev`.
+To see again your submitted response, just click on `Prev`.

 **Navigating through the records**